alinsjs/docs/guide/component.md

 ## 2. JSX extended attributes

-The Alins component does not support the following JSX extended attributes: $attributes, $html, $ref, because these attributes directly affect DOM elements.
-Since the component itself does not directly represent a DOM element, the above attributes cannot be used.
+The Alins component does not support the following JSX extension attributes: $attributes, $html, $ref, because these attributes act directly on DOM elements.
+Since components do not directly represent DOM elements themselves, they cannot use these attributes.

-Since the return value of a component can be a DOM element or HTMLDocument, and HTMLDocument has certain limitations in mounted and removed monitoring, Alins did some processing on the life cycle attributes.
-When the return value is a DOM element, it acts directly on the component return value; when the return value is an HTMLDocument, it acts on the first child node of the DOM element.
+Since the return value of a component can be a DOM element or a DocumentFragment, and DocumentFragment has certain limitations in mounted and removed listeners, Alins does some processing with lifecycle properties.
+When the return value is a DOM element, it directly acts on the component return value; When the return value is a DocumentFragment, act on the first child node of the DOM element.

-Examples of components using $mount and lifecycle properties are as follows:
+Examples of components using $mount and lifecycle attributes are as follows:

 <CodeBox/>